vmware/node-replication/README.md

 The figures show a benchmark using hash tables pre-filled with 67M entires (8 byte keys and values) and uses a uniform key distribution for operations.
-On the first graph, the write ratios 0%, 10% and 80% are shown, and the second graph shows different write ratios (x-axis) with 192 threads.
+On the left graphs, different write ratios (0%, 10% and 80%) are shown, and the right graph we vary the write ratio (x-axis) with 192 threads.
 The system has 4 NUMA nodes, so it uses 4 replicas (at `x=96`, a replica gets added every 24 cores).
-After `x=96` hyper-threads are used.
+After `x=96`, the remaining hyper-threads are used.

 ## Compile the library